 Yes, fees can be paid on a semester basis.
-The first semester runs from September – December and these fees must be paid prior to the course commencing.
-The second half of your fees to be paid in December will be to cover the January – May semester.
+The first semester runs from September – December and these fees must be paid on or before 31st October.
+The second half of your fees to be paid by 31st January.

-Payment can be made online by credit card – contact Sarah Walsh at email@example.com
+Payment can be made online by credit card.

-- Q.If I change my mind about the course, are fees refunded?
+- Q.If I withdraw from my programme or defer modules - are fees refunded?

 - Q.What if the course is cancelled?